kvrao33/Apigee-Deploy/readme.md

 # apigee-deploy

-Deploy API proxies to Apigee Edge.
+Deploy API proxies and shared flows to Apigee X or Apigee hybrid.

 ## Installation